 In any case, our little “tour” left me feeling pretty enthusiastic about food trucks and I will be sure to try them in other locations as well in the future.

-The photos below were taken with a two-year-old Nokia Lumia 820 Windows Phone..
+The pictures below were taken with a two-year-old Nokia Lumia 820 Windows Phone.